Table of Contents

 Muslims all around the world pray to face the Holy Kaaba.
 If you are in a new location, you can use one of the following techniques to find the exact qibla direction.

-Method 1: Using Sun: From centuries and stone age, when there was no maps or compass, people used to follow the sun direction and the shadows, similarly keeping a track of from where the sun rises and sets will give you an idea about the location or direction of Makkah.
+For centuries and the stone age, when there were no maps or compass, people used to follow the sun’s direction and the shadows, similarly keeping a track of where the sun rises and sets will give you an idea about the location or qibla direction.

-Method 5: Modern Technology: There are numerous iPhone, android and iPad apps that help you determine the Qibla direction very easily by using the GPS tool.
+There are numerous iPhone, Android, and iPad apps that help you find the Qibla direction very easily such as Athan app.
 It is helpful for anyone and everyone across the whole wide world.
-21°25′21.15″N 39°49′34.1″E are the coordinates of Kaaba to be exact.
-Compass attached to prayers mats are also easily available.